Yomiko12/ReggieBot/README.md

 ### r delevent "yyyy-mm-dd hh"
 deletes the specified event from the event list

+### r r "subreddit"
+picks a random post from the top 50 hot on the chosen subreddit.
+(yes, it works for NSFW subreddits and posts.)

 ### r pingspam "specified user's @"
 spams the requested user with 5 pings